 Genzano is a little town on the edge of a volcanic lake called “Lago di Nemi”.

-Its peculiarity is that one of the main street of the town is covered with 13 carpets of flowers representing religious or civil scenes.
+The main street of the town is covered with 13 carpets of flowers representing religious or civil scenes.
 It is an event not to be missed!

-Literally the “Lake of the Duchess”, it is a popular destination to go hiking not too far from Rome.
+Literally, the “Lake of the Duchess”, Lago della Duchessa is a popular destination to go hiking not far outside of Rome.

-It's a mountain lake at an altitude of 1788 meters above sea level, settled in a protected area that can be visited hiking during the warm season, or with snow shoes in winter.
+It's a mountain lake at an altitude of 1788 ( 5866 feet) meters above sea level, settled in a protected area that can be visited hiking during the warm season, or with snowshoes in winter.

 It's an easy hike suitable also for not too experienced hikers.

-It's a good destination for a summer day trip, sunbathing and relaxing on its shores, probably the best choice for lazy people.
+It's a good destination for a summer day trip, sunbathing and relaxing on its shores.

-A smaller Pompei, but in proximity of Rome, that was used as a seaport during Roman times.
+A smaller Pompei, but in the proximity of Rome, Ostia Antica was used as a seaport during Roman times.

-t's very well preserved and it's still possible to see many residences and public buildings: thermal bath, amphitheater, gym and forum, as an example.
+It's very well preserved and it's still possible to see many residences and public buildings.

 Being a flat route, it's also a good option for cyclists, that can follow the whole abandoned railway track, that in this case is starting in Monteromano, and ending after about 50km in Civitavecchia.

-Even if in Rome everything is talking about the Roman Empire, there were populations established in the area way before the venue of Rome.
+Even if in Rome everything is talking about the Roman Empire, there were populations established in the area way before the Roman Empire.

-One of the most important is the Etruscan civilization, active in the north of Latium and in the south of Tuscany.
+One of the most important is the Etruscan civilization.
+It was active in the north of Latium and in the south of Tuscany.

-Many of the graves are mound shaped, and some are continuing underground, built over several levels.
+Many of the graves are mound shaped, and some burrow several stories underground.

-The jewel of the Necropolis is the Tomb of the Reliefs, built in the 3rd century BC, decorated with interesting frescoes depicting contemporary life.
+The jewel of the Necropolis is the Tomb of the Reliefs, built in the 3rd century BC.

 Recommended Hotels in Rome

-Not long ago in fact, this place was almost abandoned, because of stability issues and risk of collapses.
+Not long ago, this place was nearly abandoned because of stability issues and the risk of collapses.

-Starting from 1960, some artists began to first squat and then began to buy and restore the properties in the historical center, bringing it to its actual glory.
+In 1960, some artists began to squat in the area and then began to buy and restore the properties in the historical center.

-There is nothing in particular that I can suggest to visit in Calcata, it's more about the experience: getting lost in its winding streets and alleys and entering in every single atelier.
+A visit to Calcata is all about the experience of getting lost in its winding streets and alleys and entering every single atelier.

 Bio: Davide Vadalà is a travel blogger from Rome, that loves to explore the world through the lens of his camera.
 He dreams to become a professional travel photographer, and help people to love and protect our planet.
 He just finished an amazing travel around Europe without flying for 954 days, and he is getting ready for his next adventure!
 You can follow him at his travel blog and connect with him in Facebook, Twitter and Google+.